Frequently Asked Questions

 Some of our products contain organic walnut oil.

-The most relevant and modern scientific study "Allergenicity of Edible Oils" was done by Susan L. Hefle, Ph.D.
-Food Allergy Research and Resource Program University of Nebraska, states:
+The most relevant and modern scientific study, "Allergenicity of Edible Oils," was done by Susan L. Hefle, Ph.D.
+Food Allergy Research and Resource Program, University of Nebraska, states:

-"In summary, the vast preponderance of edible oils consumed in the US are highly refined and processed to the extent that allergenic proteins are not present in detectable amounts.
+"In summary, the vast preponderance of edible oils consumed in the US is highly refined and processed to the extent that allergenic proteins are not present in detectable amounts.
 The majority of well-designed and performed scientific studies indicate that refined oils are safe for the food-allergic population to consume."

 How To Revitalize A Neglected Cutting Board + Keep It Maintained Forever